skj84/bveeta-R007/Source_code/README.md

 Step 14:
 roscore

-Step 15: Bringup bveeta (for raspberry pi user ONLY) ssh into bveeta mini roslaunch bveeta_bringup bveeta_bringup.launch

-Step 16:
-In your Host PC, terminal test your robot with Gmapping slam roslaunch gmapping bveeta_gmapping.launch

 (if SDD cannot connect, unplug lidar and SDD together and plug in lidar first then followed by SDD)